tristanpendergrass/som/README.md

 # Stormcrow Override Manager

-A chrome extension build with Elm to manage your stormcrow overrides.
+A chrome extension built with Elm to manage your stormcrow overrides.
 At the press of a button will apply one or more stormcrow overrides to the current url, e.g. "www.dropbox.com/home" -> "www.dropbox.com/home?stormcrow_override=my_experiement:ON".
 Open it by clicking the icon in the top right of the Chrome window.

 ## Installation